kubeflow/pipelines/components/gcp/ml_engine/train/README.md

 # CloudML - Train

+## Intended Use
-Submits a Cloud Machine Learning training job.
+A Kubeflow Pipeline component to submit a Cloud Machine Learning Engine training job as a step in a pipeline

-## Input Parameters:
+## Runtime Parameters:
 Name | Description
 :--- | :----------
 project_id | Required.
 The ID of the parent project of the job.